 The LORD said to him, "Who has made man's mouth?
 Or who makes him mute or deaf, or seeing or blind?
 Is it not I, the LORD?Exodus 4:11(NASB)

-It was here that the fiery flame of God met with him at the burning bush and he found himself being summoned by the God of His fathers to save God's people from slavery in Egypt.
-Before his intense training programme Moses thought He could do all things through his own strength.
-But it was not until his will was crushed by the Lord in his own wilderness walk, that Moses had his earth-shattering encounter with God on Mount Sinai, Who announced, I AM Who I AM.
+It was here that the fiery flame of the Lord met with him at the burning bush and Moses found himself being summoned by the God of His fathers, to save God's people from slavery in Egypt.
+Before his intense training programme, Moses thought He could do all things through his own strength.
+But it was not until his will was crushed by the Lord in his own wilderness walk, that Moses had his earth-shattering encounter with God on Mount Sinai, Who announced, "I AM Who I AM."

-But when our fleshly self-will has finally been broken by our gracious God and we can unreservedly whisper: Thy will, not mine be done, as did Christ in His Gethsemane, then as we open our mouth we will speak the words that He chooses, and we will finally discover His grace IS sufficient for His strength is made perfect in our weakness.
+But when our fleshly self-will has finally been broken by our gracious God and we can unreservedly whisper, "Thy will, not mine be done," as did Christ in Gethsemane... then as we open our mouth we will speak the words that He chooses to give us, and we will finally discover His grace IS sufficient for His strength is made perfect in our weakness.